Kayne Ramsay: Crewe Alexandra (loan)

 On 22 June 2021, Ramsay joined League One side Crewe Alexandra on loan for the 2021–22 season, making his first league start for Crewe on 7 August 2021 in a 1–1 draw against Cheltenham Town at Gresty Road.
 On his 12th league appearance for Crewe, Ramsey suffered an injury against Sunderland on 19 October 2021, ruling him out of first-team action for between six and eight weeks.
 On 14 January 2022, Ramsay was recalled by Southampton.

 Ross County (loan)

 On 14 January 2022, Ramsay joined Scottish Premiership side Ross County on loan for the remainder of the 2021–22 season shortly after being recalled from Crewe.
 Ramsey scored his only goal for County in a 1–1 draw with Livingston in the Scottish Premiership.

 Harrogate Town

 On 13 August 2022, Ramsay joined League Two side Harrogate Town on a permanent transfer.
 On the same day, Ramsay made his debut for Harrogate Town in a 0–0 draw with Crawley Town.

 Charlton Athletic

 On 1 February 2024, Ramsay joined Charlton Athletic on a three-and-a-half-year contract.

+On 27 August 2026, Ramsay signed a new four-year contract with the club keeping him.at Charlton until the summer of 2030.